 2. Evaluate Where You Need Help

+When it comes to law firm accounting how to you find the right accountants?
 To find the right CPA for your law firm, it’s crucial to look at your business and determine what areas you need help with.
 What services do you need?
 Don’t wait to see what services a CPA can offer, determine what you need before you even go looking.
 Are you content with the size of your practice, or are you looking to grow?

 In addition to bookkeeping and tax services, do you also need someone to help with your overall business plan and the trajectory of your firm?
 What about benefits planning and payroll services?
 These are all things you should consider before looking for a CPA.
 Knowing what particulars you need help with will ensure you find a law firm accountant that can meet your specific needs.

-3. Start the Search Process
+3. Start the Law firm Accounting Search Process

 After you have determined what you need from a specialized attorney CPA, you’ll want to start the process of finding one that is right for your firm.
 Deciding which accounting firm to go with is just as important as finding the right lawyer to represent you in court.